 • Carry – frequently

-• Work with variety of therapeutic and adaptive devices including but not limited to wheelchairs, crutches, canes, electric stimulation, etc. – continuously
+• Work with a variety of therapeutic and adaptive devices including but not limited to wheelchairs, crutches, canes, electric stimulation, etc. – continuously

 • Vision – corrected or non-corrected.

 Write legibly in English

 Each year, the physical therapy department publishes a student handbook containing program policies, procedures, and general information.
 Students should use the handbook as a primary resource for information about the program.
 If necessary, changes to the handbook may be made during the year and students will be informed of these changes.

-Students must complete one full time clinical experience and three internships while in the program.
+Students must complete one full-time clinical experience and three full-time internships while in the program.
 Clinical experiences and internships provide opportunities for the student to integrate and apply theory, knowledge, and skills acquired during the academic year to a variety of patient populations.
 In keeping with the mission and philosophy of the program, clinical experiences and internships are designed around the multiple experiences in physical therapy.
-Students must complete one internship in a rural setting; each remaining internship must differ in type of setting or experience.
-Within this affiliation framework, students have the opportunity to pursue areas of interest including but not limited to pediatrics, geriatrics, sports medicine, industrial medicine, etc. The assignments for the clinical internships are made by the Director of Clinical Education in consultation with the student.
+Students must complete one internship in a rural setting; each remaining internship must differ in the type of setting or experience.
+The assignments for the clinical internships are made by the Director of Clinical Education in consultation with the student.
 Selections are made on the basis of type and availability of setting and skills of the student.